-H. Strengthening the economic base of the Plan Area and the community by strengthening retail and other commercial functions in the Plan Area through the addition of up to approximately 335,000400,000 Leasable square feet of retail space and, a hotel of up to 500 rooms and associated uses in the Hotel land use district, depending on the amount of residential uses constructed in the Hotel land use district, a hotel of up to 230 rooms and associated uses on Blocks 29-30 in the Commercial Industrial/Retail land use district, and about 5,953,600 Leasable square feet of mixed office, research and development and light manufacturing uses.
+H. Strengthening the economic base of the Plan Area and the community by strengthening retail and other commercial functions in the Plan Area through the addition of up to approximately 335,000 Leasable square feet of retail space and a hotel of up to $\frac{500300}{200}$ rooms and associated uses, depending on the amount of residential uses constructed in the Hotel land use district, and about 5,953,600 Leasable square feet of mixed office, research and development and light manufacturing uses.